 In 2016, the NSW Government has announced the biggest ever expansion of infrastructure for the state's prison system, to occur over the next four years.
 This is in response to the increase in the state's prison population, which is expected to continue.

 The new facilities will enable New South Wales to accommodate this rise appropriately, thereby ensuring community safety and the best opportunity to reduce reoffending by providing programs and other rehabilitative activities.

 In April 2017, the Northern Pathways consortium was announced by the NSW government as the preferred bidder to deliver and operate the new 1,700-bed correctional centre in Grafton.
 For more information: Grafton Correctional Centre

 Over a dozen major new facilites will be built.
 They will provide considerable numbers of new jobs and opportunities for local businesses around the state.
 Click here for locations.

 CSNSW is constructing its first two Rapid-Build Prisons for 400 maximum-security inmates each.

 the Macquarie Correctional Centre at Wellington; and

 the Hunter Correctional Centre at Cessnock.

 The Hunter Correctional Centre will open in early 2018.

 The 400 bed dormitory-style accommodation will have 16 dormitory pods, with 25 cubicles in each pod;

 Individual cubicles will have an interactive TV for inmates to take greater control of their own administration;

 There will be sufficient industries, programs and recreational capacity to ensure all inmates have a balanced, purposeful day routine;

 The new facilities will have state-of-the-art security systems and surveillance to ensure safety and security; and

 The focus will be on rehabilitation to help reduce the rate of reoffending without compromising safety and security.

 Every correctional centre has a Community Consultative Committee, which plays an important liaison role on a range of issues such as community projects, operations and construction.

-To ensure that communities are informed about progress on the new builds, the centres are reforming their committees to include local residents, local and state government agencies and non-government organisations.
+To ensure that communities are informed about progress on the new builds, the centres are reforming their committees to include local residents, local and state government agenciechs and non-government organisations.

 Anyone can approach their local correctional centre and ask to be a member of the committee.